 If you have a complaint about neighbourhood noise you can contact the Environmental Health Officers who are authorised to deal with noise issues under the provisions of the Environmental Protection (Noise) Regulation 1997.
-Officers are not on permanent call so if there are problems at night such as noisy parties or people your complaint should be referred to Bunbury Police on 9722 2111.
+Officers are not on permanent call so if there are problems at night such as noisy parties or people, your complaint should be referred to Bunbury Police on 9722 2111.

-Please use the below forms to lodge either a neighbourhood noise complaint or general neighbourhood complaint
+Please use the below forms to lodge either a neighbourhood noise complaint or general neighbourhood complaint (and refer to our responsible pet ownership page, for details on the alternative process which applies to nuisance pet complaints).

 Noise is controlled by the Environmental Protection (Noise) Regulations 1997 which stipulate a variety of control measures such as certain decibel levels for various times of day, characteristics of noise and certain noisy activities that are allowed within a given time frame.